ihabunek/toot/README.rst

     toot - a Mastodon CLI client

     Authentication:
-      toot login           Log in from the console, does NOT support two factor authentication toot login_browser   Log in using your browser, supports regular and two factor authentication toot activate        Switch between logged in accounts. toot logout          Log out, delete stored access keys toot auth            Show logged in accounts and instances
+      toot login       Log into a mastodon instance using your browser (recommended) toot login_cli   Log in from the console, does NOT support two factor authentication toot activate    Switch between logged in accounts. toot logout      Log out, delete stored access keys toot auth        Show logged in accounts and instances

     Read:
       toot whoami      Display logged in user details toot whois       Display account details
       toot instance    Display instance details
       toot search      Search for users or hashtags toot timeline    Show recent items in a timeline (home by default) toot curses      An experimental timeline app (doesn't work on Windows)

     Post:
-      toot post            Post a status text to your timeline toot upload          Upload an image or video file
+      toot post        Post a status text to your timeline toot upload      Upload an image or video file toot delete      Delete an existing status

     Accounts:
       toot follow      Follow an account
       toot unfollow    Unfollow an account
       toot mute        Mute an account
       toot unmute      Unmute an account
       toot block       Block an account
       toot unblock     Unblock an account

     To get help for each command run: toot <command> --help